DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/editing.md

 In this example, we use the uncontrolled mode and can optionally specify only the initial editing state via the `defaultNewRows` and `defaultEditingRows` properties of the `EditingState` plugin.
 After that, the grid will manage editing state internally.

-To show editors for the rows that are being edited we use the `TableEditRow` plugin.
-To add a column with a set of editing controls such as New/Edit/Save/Cancel/Delete buttons we use the `TableEditColumn` plugin.
+To show editors for the rows being edited, we use the `TableEditRow` plugin.
+To add a column with a set of editing controls such as New/Edit/Save/Cancel/Delete buttons, we use the `TableEditColumn` plugin.

-In order to apply the changes introduced by an end-user to your data source (doesn't matter local or remote) you can handle the `onCommitChanges` event of the `EditingState` plugin.
+To apply the changes introduced by an end-user to your data source (doesn't matter local or remote), handle the `onCommitChanges` event of the `EditingState` plugin.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/editing/edit-row)